We found 5 immunologists who accept Humana Platinum HMO near Elgin, IL.

 Clinical interests: Skin Testing, Mouth Problems, Asthma, Allergies, Pulmonary Function Test

-Dr. Mohammad Ghani works as an allergist/immunologist.
-He is conversant in Spanish.
-In his practice, he is particularly interested in asthma and allergies.
+Dr. Mohammad Ghani practices allergy & immunology.
+In addition to English, he speaks Spanish.
+His areas of expertise consist of asthma and allergies.
 Dr. Ghani's professional affiliations include Adventist Hinsdale Hospital, Adventist La Grange Memorial Hospital, and MetroSouth Medical Center.
-He studied medicine at King Edward Medical University.
-Patients gave him an average rating of 3.5 stars out of 5.
-CIGNA Plans, Humana HMO, and Humana Bronze are among the insurance carriers that Dr. Ghani takes.
+He is a graduate of King Edward Medical University.
+His average patient rating is 3.5 stars out of 5.
+Dr. Ghani takes several insurance carriers, including CIGNA Plans, Humana HMO, and Humana Bronze.

 Clinical interests: Allergies, Asthma